yellowbyte/Reverse-Engineering-Journal/contents/anti-analysis/Anti-Disassembly.md

 ---
 * __Linear Sweep__: disassembles one instruction at a time linearly
   * __Problem__: code section of nearly all binaries will also contain data that isn’t instructions
+    * __Example__: jump table for switch statement, padding bytes between functions
 * __Recursive Descent__: disassembles program based on control flow
-  * __Example Implementation__: for conditional branch, it will process false branch first and note to disassemble true branch later.
-For unconditional branch, it will add destination to the end of list of places to disassemble in future and then disassemble from that list.
-For call instruction, it will disassemble the bytes after the call first and then the called location.
-If there is conflict between the true and false branch when disassembling, it will trust the one it disassembles first
+  * __Example Implementation__: for conditional branch, process false branch first and note to disassemble true branch later.
+For unconditional branch, add destination to the end of list of places to disassemble in future and then disassemble from that list.
+For call instruction, disassemble the bytes after the call first and then the called location.
+If there is conflict between the true and false branch when disassembling, trust the one disassembled first
 * [Binary Ninja disassembler uses both linear sweep and recursive descent to identify functions](https://binary.ninja/2017/11/06/architecture-agnostic-function-detection-in-binaries.html)

 ---